-If you’ve been troubleshooting issues with your Litter-Robot Open Air to no avail, try this Fresh Restart to eliminate confounding conditions and identify the problem if there is one.
+If you’ve been troubleshooting issues with your Litter-Robot 3 Open Air to no avail, try this Litter-Robot 3 troubleshooting method, the Fresh Restart.
+This will help eliminate confounding conditions and identify the problem if there is one.
 This process will help you communicate the issue to our Customer Service team, so you can get your Litter-Robot working again.

 It is important that you carry out this entire process through Step 10, no matter if an earlier step has apparently resolved the issue.

 Press the Power button to turn the unit off, then unplug the power supply from the back of the Base.

 Step 2: Disassemble the Bonnet and Globe

 Remove the Bonnet by depressing the side tabs, tilting it backward, then lifting up, and set it aside.

 Then remove the Globe and set it aside (you do not have to empty it of litter).
 We’ve assumed that your Globe was at the Home position with the litter resting on the black liner, but if your Globe wasn’t at the Home position, be careful not to spill litter out of the waste port.

 Ensure the Base is properly situated on firm, level flooring, that it is not pushed against anything (like the wall), and nothing is resting on it.
 If you have your Litter-Robot on carpeting or flooring with cracks, grout lines in the case of tile, or any other deformity that could result in uneven contact, either relocate the unit, or place a board underneath it.
 For the Cat Sensor to work accurately and reliably, the Litter-Robot must always be free-standing, meaning it’s not leaning on anything and nothing is leaning on it.

 Empty the Waste Drawer (even if it’s not very full).

 Put the Globe back on the unit in the Home position, ensuring that it is on the track.